supervisely/docs/enterprise/post-installation/README.md

 {% endhint %}

 {% hint style="warning" %}
 If you see at Cluster page that your Main Node is in Waiting status, it means that it could not be connected to Supervisely.
 Please check `SERVER_ADDRESS` variable in your `.env` file.
 Agent should be able to make outbound connections to that IP or Host.
 As a quick solution you can find your `docker0` ip address that act as `locahost` for Docker: run `ip addr list docker0` and use it in `SERVER_ADDRESS`.
 It should look like `172.17.0.1` or something.
-Run `supervisely up -d agent` to apply your changes.
+Run `supervisely deploy-agent` to apply your changes.
 Main Node at Cluster page should change status to "Running"
 {% endhint %}